Project Status: Completed in 2022

-With co-funding from the Blue Marine Foundation, the AEF funded the expansion of iSea’s 2022 Pick the Alien program to the Argolic Gulf.
+The AEF funded the expansion of iSea’s 2022 Pick the Alien program to the Argolic Gulf with co-funding from the Blue Marine Foundation.
 The programme aims to promote the consumption of edible invasive species such as the lionfish and long-spined sea urchin, both as a means to control the newcomers’ populations, and to take pressure off threatened native species.

-By September, iSea will release an interim analysis of the key obstacles that must be overcome for alien species to find their way into fish markets and restaurant menus.
+By the end of the year, iSea will release an interim analysis of the key obstacles that must be overcome for alien species to find their way into fish markets and restaurant menus.
 This will provide a roadmap for more targeted actions to address supply chain issues (e.g. connecting fishers with appropriate wholesalers, providing chefs/restaurateurs with training, etc.).